 InstaLift can reposition the fat pads, cheek, and jowl (and to some degree, the neck) with dissolvable threads that are installed with local anesthesia as an office procedure.
 We have used this procedure for two years, and it lasts approximately 11/2 to 2 years, according to the manufacturer.

-I have performed the gore-tex cheek lift as a local anesthesia procedure.
 This procedure usually lasts 3-8 years, and we have further refined the procedure over the last 15 years.
 I published this procedure and, as a result, it was carried on Good Morning America.
 I have seen patients from 15 years ago, and some of them still look better than at their initial procedure, though they were much younger then.

 “Filling the face” is a less invasive way to camouflage the fallen cheeks.
 Any number of injectable fillers (juvederm, restylane, belotero, voluma, etc) are available to camouflage the tear troughs, fill in the nasolabial folds, and slightly lift the cheeks.